gyanmishra/RNAseq/README.md

-# RNAseq
+# RNA-seq
-pipeline for RNAseq analysis
+pipeline for RNA-seq analysis

-Use this code at your own risk